Documented conversion funnels help you consider the whole picture

 Conversion funnel stages

-AwarenessAt the top of the funnel, you need to consider how a prospect first becomes aware of your business or brand.
-Are you running paid media campaigns, social ads, promoted landing pages or sponsored content marketing placements?
+Are you , social ads, or sponsored content marketing placements?
 Generally speaking, this is called the “awareness” stage.
 This is where a website visitor becomes a prospect and your initial opportunity begins.

-Key factors in the “consideration” stage include product availability, pricing and packaging, company trustworthiness and website user experience.
+Key factors in the “consideration” stage include product availability, , company trustworthiness and website user experience.

 Where your funnel goes next depends on the desired action.
-If you nurture prospects via their or sales calls, there may be a “qualification” stage.
-If you simply convert products via a shopping cart, this may be the “purchase” stage.
+If you nurture prospects via a or sales call, there may be a “qualification” stage.
+If you simply , this may be the “purchase” stage.

 How do you convert prospects from website visitors into customers?
 That is this stage.